nicolodiamante/chatty/README.md

 Release Highlights:

-- Added support for continuous chatting.
-  - Users can easily continue their conversation without any interruption.
-- Users can initiate a new conversation and exit SiriGPT at any time.
+- Support for continuous chatting is now available, allowing users to engage in uninterrupted conversations.
-  - To start a fresh chat, say "New chat" or its respective phrase in a supported language.
-Keep in mind that you won't be able to continue the previous conversation with the same information.
-To exit SiriGPT, say "Goodbye" or its equivalent in a supported language.
-You can also close SiriGPT directly but it's more natural to use the provided command.
+- Conversations can now be initiated or exited at any user's convenience.
+To initiate a new chat, the phrase "New chat" or its respective phrase in a supported language should be used.
+It is important to understand that the previous conversation's information will not be retrievable.
+To exit SiriGPT, the command "Goodbye" or another equivalent phrase in a supported language should be used, for a more natural interaction.
-- Integration with DALL·E to generate an image.
-  - Users can generate an image by including the word "image" or its equivalent in supported languages in their prompt.
+- SiriGPT now integrates with DALL·E to enable image generation.
+Simply include the term "image" or its equivalent in supported languages in the chat prompt to generate an image.
-- Multi-language start prompt.
-  - The prompt language will automatically change based on the language set in the user's device.
-Users can choose from a variety of languages including English, Deutsch, Español, Français, Italiano, 日本, 한국인, Português, Русский, عربي, 中国人.
-This ensures that the user receives prompts in a language they are comfortable with and can easily understand.
+- A multi-language start prompt has been introduced, adapting automatically to the language set in the user's device.
+Available languages include English, Deutsch, Español, Français, Italiano, 日本, 한국인, Português, Русский, عربي, 中国人, enabling users to receive prompts in a language they can comfortably understand.
-- Customisable API key storage location.
-- Prompt system messages can be customised to user preference.
+- Storage location of API keys can now be customised as per individual preferences or requirements.
-  - The hint message can be tailored to the user's preferences.
-These prompts are created to suit various situations and contexts, including general AI, accountant, AI-assisted doctor, career counsellor, editor, essay writer, interviewer, mental health advisor, motivational coach, personal trainer, and social media manager.
+- System prompts can be adjusted to suit personal preferences, providing a user-tailored experience.
+This is applicable to various situations and contexts, such as general AI, accountant, AI-assisted doctor, career counsellor, editor, essay writer, interviewer, mental health advisor, motivational coach, personal trainer, and social media manager.

 <br>

 ## SiriGPT Privacy

-Privacy is a user's right, which is why SiriGPT allows you to choose what personal data to share during setup.
-SiriGPT is a shortcut within the Apple ecosystem that already provides protection, including when third-party service providers are acting on behalf of Apple.
-However, OpenAI API is required for SiriGPT to function.
-If you don't want to share information with a third-party service, you won't be able to use SiriGPT.
-If you choose to give SiriGPT a try, make sure to read through [OpenAI][openai-privacy]'s Privacy Policies beforehand.
+Users have the right to privacy, which is why SiriGPT lets you decide which personal data you wish to share during its setup.
+SiriGPT is a feature within the Apple ecosystem that offers built-in protection, including situations where third-party service providers work in coordination with Apple.
+However, SiriGPT's functionality depends on the OpenAI API.
+Hence, if you are reluctant about sharing information with a third-party service, you will not be able to utilise SiriGPT.
+Should you decide to experiment with SiriGPT, we strongly encourage you to review the Privacy Policies of [OpenAI][openai-privacy] beforehand.

 <br><br>